Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-6-0-m2.md

 As the complexity of applications in the web environment increases, a method of maximizing computational power is needed.

-Tizen 6.0 provides **multi-device offloading service** technology using multiple devices.
+Tizen 6.0 provides **multi-device offloading service** technology using multiple devices:

 ![img](media/6.0_1_web.png)